Luguentz Dort

 Dort completed his high school career at the Athlete Institute in Mono, Ontario, where he was rated as high as a five-star recruit and was one of the top high school players in Canada.
-In his first year with Arizona State, he earned second-team All-Pac-12 Conference honors and was named to the all-defensive team in the Pac-12.
-He was also voted the conference’s freshman of the year.
+In his first year with Arizona State, he earned second-team All-Pac-12 Conference honours and was named to the all-defensive team in the Pac-12.
+He was also voted the conference's freshman of the year.

 Early life

-Dort was born in Montreal, Quebec to Haitian parents who moved to Canada from Saint-Marc when they were around 21 years old.
+Dort was born in Montreal, Quebec, to Haitian parents who moved to Canada from Saint-Marc when they were around 21 years old.
+His father worked as a taxi driver and owner while his mother made clothes for a manufacturer.
+Dort was raised speaking Haitian Creole with his family.

 Growing up in Montréal-Nord, he first played soccer as a goalkeeper, but his brothers later influenced him to play basketball.
 Dort played street basketball at Saint Laurent Park near his home in Montreal.
 His involvement in the sport helped him avoid joining street gangs like some of his friends.
-At age 12, Dort began playing organized basketball in Park Extension, a neighborhood in Montreal, where he was coached by Nelson Ossé.
+At age 12, Dort began playing organized basketball in Park Extension, a neighbourhood in Montreal, where he was coached by Nelson Ossé.
 He started weight training at age 15.
 At this time, his height was 5 ft 11 in.
 He would continue to grow about one inch per year through the rest of his teenage years.

 High school career

-Dort spent his freshman season at the high school level in Quebec.
+Dort spent his first season at the high school level in Quebec.
 Through his high school years, he competed for Brookwood Elite on the Amateur Athletic Union (AAU) circuit.
 In July 2015, he played for Canada at the adidas Nations tournament, averaging 9.2 points and 4 rebounds through 4 games.
-As a sophomore, Dort transferred to Arlington Country Day School in Jacksonville, Florida to face better competition and learn English.
+As a sophomore, Dort transferred to Arlington Country Day School in Jacksonville, Florida, in the United States to face better competition and learn English.
 Before moving, his coach Nelson Ossé urged him to improve his poor academic performance.
 In August 2016, Dort averaged 11.3 points through 6 games to lead Canada to second place at adidas Nations.
 Later in the month, he was invited to the Nike Americas Team Camp, where he was named most valuable player (MVP) of the All-Star game.
-Dort moved to Conrad Academy in Orlando, Florida for his junior season, following his former Arlington Country Day coach Shaun Wiseman.
+Dort moved to Conrad Academy in Orlando, Florida, for his junior season, following his former Arlington Country Day coach Shaun Wiseman.
 In 2017, he took part in adidas Nations and the Nike Hoop Summit All-Star game.
 Dort also scored 30 points to win team MVP honors at the BioSteel All-Canadian Basketball Game.
 On October 18, 2017, he committed to play college basketball for Arizona State, becoming the program's most touted recruit since James Harden in 2007.
-As a senior, Dort joined the Athlete Institute, a prep school in Mono, Ontario.
+As a senior, Dort returned to Canada and joined the Athlete Institute, a prep school in Mono, Ontario.
 In April 2018, he reclaimed team MVP accolades at the BioSteel All-Canadian Game after recording 34 points and 8 rebounds.